choperlizer/Dojima/README.md

     python setup.py install --user
     # You'll need ~/.local/bin in your PATH or
-    # you'll have to run the command  ~/.local/bin/tulpenmanie
+    # you'll have to run the command  ~/.local/bin/dojima

 ## Notes
 ### Getting started
-Tulpenmanie makes no assumptions about what you trade, so you must first define commodities, markets, and set exchange settings in the options->definitions menu.
+Dōjima makes no assumptions about what you trade, so you must first define commodities, markets, and set exchange settings in the options->definitions menu.